blitzster/Hospital-Management-Flask-Microservice/README.md

    - Manages appointments between users and patients.
    - Provides endpoints for creating, retrieving, updating, and deleting appointments.

+*** Make sure you have the docker environment variable set up by setting up the bin folder in the path variable***

 ## Architecture

 - Each service runs in its own Docker container.